Drip pricing: Airlines

 Drip pricing of unavoidable additional charges on air fares is outlawed in the European Economic Area, Australia, and the United States.

 The United States Department of Transportation regulation known as the Full Fare Advertising Rule requiring advertisements to include all applicable taxes, fees, and return tickets took effect on January 26, 2012.
 That July, the agency fined Tripadvisor $80,000 for non-compliance.
 In October, 2022, USDOT proposed adding regulations for transparency on ancillary fees like baggage, and requested public comment.

 European regulations requires that "The final price to be paid shall at all times be indicated and shall include the applicable air fare or air rate as well as all applicable taxes, and charges, surcharges and fees which are unavoidable and foreseeable at the time of publication".
 In the early 2010s, many budget airlines sought to circumvent this requirement by adding surcharges for the most common means of payment.
 For example, Ryanair surcharged £6 per passenger per flight segment to process a single debit card payment whose cost was only a few pence.
 Article 19 of EU Consumer Rights Directive has limited such payment surcharges to "the cost borne by the trader" since 13 June 2014, but because of the prevalence of these surcharges, the United Kingdom enacted the legislation earlier than required with effect from 6 April 2013.
 Later legislation prohibits card surcharges throughout the EEA with effect from 13 January 2018, which the United Kingdom also enacted.

 In mid-2014, the Australian Competition & Consumer Commission took legal action against Virgin Australia and Jetstar in respect of drip pricing.

 After being faced with increasing regulation of the types of surcharges that may be drip-priced, airlines have created new types of drip-priced surcharges.
 For example Spirit Airlines from August 2010 and Wizz Air from October 2012 started surcharging passengers who travel with conventionally-sized hand luggage.
 Following Ryanair's introduction of allocated seating in February 2014, it and other UK-based airlines have been accused of seating young children far away from their parents unless a surcharge is paid.
 This is despite the UK's Civil Aviation Authority guidelines stating that airlines' seat allocation procedures should aim to seat children close to their parents.

-An example of airlines' drip pricing is shown in Robbert and Roth’s (2014) research which states “You click on “Book Now” and enter your personal information.
-Just as you are about to finish the transaction, you see that the payment with your preferred credit card costs an additional US$20”.
+An example of airlines' drip pricing is when "You click on 'Book Now' and enter your personal information.
+Just as you are about to finish the transaction, you see that the payment with your preferred credit card costs an additional US$20".